 Imperials have a Luck bonus that increases the chance of obtaining rarer materials but the chance is very small.
 With the launch of The Shadows of the Hist update, Orcs will receive a boost to Inspiration (crafting experience) gain.
 Obtaining items with the Intricate trait for deconstruction is a great complement or alternative to having the Orc passive.
 These items are often looted, rewarded (writs), or purchased on the trader merchants.

 Obtaining resources for crafting is useful.
 Races with speed enhancements or stamina bonuses will help with harvesting your raw materials by reducing the time moving around the map to gather materials.
 The table below identifies the races with stamina and/or speed passives.
 However, refined materials can often be found on the traders and go for a price cheaper than the raw materials.
 The raw materials have a premium built into their price to reflect the chance to obtain crafting improvement items during the refining process.

 Recommendation: Overall, the Orc race has the edge, especially for leveling a new crafter.
 They will have an inspiration boost to speed up leveling, they run fast, and they have stamina perks.
 The Imperial is a good choice.
-It saves gold on the rare motif to learn style, increased maximum stamina for longer sprint distances, and the luck bonus is rumoured to affect refining bonuses such as finding improvement materials and perfect roe from fishing.
+It saves gold on the rare motif to learn style, earn more gold from crafting writs, increased maximum stamina for longer sprint distances, and the luck bonus is rumoured to affect refining bonuses such as finding improvement materials and perfect roe from fishing.